For surfers dreaming of world class waves in a secluded spot in Costa Rica, Witch’s Rock is the place to go.

 The Santa Rosa National Park fee is $15 USD per adult (tourist) and $5 per child ages 2 – 12 years old (tourist).

 You must make reservations and purchase park tickets to go to Santa Rosa National Park.
-Right now due to the COVID pandemic, they sell a maximum of 50-ish park tickets a day for surfing, The park is open every day from 6 AM to 2 PM for surfing.
+The park is open every day from 6 AM to 2 PM for surfing.

 Your boat captain should purchase tickets for you.